 - Check out my free NASM study guide/practice test here

 - Check out Trainer Academy for the best study materials

 The ASCM test has a lower passing rate than NASM.
 This could be because their textbook is so dense with information.
 Another factor could be that NASM’s study materials are more natural to understand.

 Both are accredited by the NCCA (National Commission for Certifying Agencies) which is a good thing.
-This means that they both follow strict guidelines in regards to their information and test-taking procedures.
+This means that they both follow strict guidelines regarding their information and test-taking procedures.
 I think that NASM’s OPT model provides an obvious path for success, especially with new trainers.

 NASM also has a strong emphasis on building a business as a personal trainer which ACSM does not.
 Because of this, they help their trainers become more successful.
 Both certifications are great for working with post-rehab clients, or clients with multiple muscular imbalances.